 Securing a trading name

-Once you register a company with Companies House, the company name is legally protected, which means there can only be one company in the UK with the same name (or anything too similar).
+Once you register a company with Companies House (or using our Crunch Formations service), the company name is legally protected, which means there can only be one company in the UK with the same name (or anything too similar).
 The trouble is, as a sole trader, someone else can use your trading name and you’re powerless to stop them.

 Worse still, if they’re into dodgy dealings (think Cowboy Builders and Rogue Traders) this could hurt your business no end and put you through the stress and inconvenience of having to change your trading name and potentially lose all the hard-earned brand recognition that you’ve built up over the years.

 Protecting a trading name for a future business